-With the constant progress of electronic technologies, increasing high frequency of clock in digital system, increasingly short rising edge time, PCB system has become a system structure with high performance, far more than just a platform supporting components.
+With constant progress of electronic technologies, increasing high frequency of clock in digital system, increasingly short rising edge time, PCB system has become a system structure with high performance, far more than just a platform supporting components.
 From the perspective of electric performance, the interconnection between high-speed signals is no longer expedite or transparent and the influence of interconnection between leads on high-speed PCB and board plane properties can't be neglected any longer.
-How to successfully deal with problems of signal integrity including reflection, crosstalk, delay, calling and impedance matching caused by high-speed signal interconnection and to ensure the quality of signal transmission determines the success of the design.
+Successfully deal with problems of signal integrity including reflection, crosstalk, delay, calling & impedance matching caused by high-speed signal interconnection and ensure the quality of signal transmission determines the success of the design.

 Basic Theory of PCB Signal Integrity